bruntonspall/bruntonspall-site/source/_posts/2009-10-01-future-web-apps-day-one.markdown

 date: '2009-10-01 22:44:45 +0000'
 date_gmt: '2009-10-01 22:44:45 +0000'
 categories:
-- Conferences
+- conferences
 tags:
-- Web Development
+- web development
-- The Guardian
+- the guardian
-- FOWA
+- fowa
-- Ubiquity
+- ubiquity
-- HTML5
+- html5
-- Geek Nights
+- geek nights
 comments: []
 ---
 <p>	So today I&#39;ve been down to London to attend the <a href="http://events.carsonified.com/fowa/2009/london">Future of Web Apps conference</a>, and it has been a fascinating day for me.</p>